-Course three will include basic chemistry techniques and some more advanced instrumentation.
-Participants will be exposed to a range of equipment and testing methods to prepare them for working in labs with varying levels of sophistication.
-We will discuss the American Society of Brewing Chemists' (ASBC) standard methods and the importance of standardization and repeatability.
-Participants will perform analyses including color, alcohol content, density, CO2 volumes, dissolved oxygen, and total package oxygen.
+Part three of the series will include basic chemistry techniques and some more advanced instrumentation used in the beer quality lab.
+We will discuss standard methods of the American Society of Brewing Chemists (ASBC) and the importance of standardization and repeatability.
+Participants will perform analyses including bitterness units, alcohol content, density, CO2 volumes, dissolved oxygen, and total package oxygen.
 Lab activities will involve an Anton Paar packaged beverage analyzer, UV/Vis spectrophotometer, Zahm & Nagel air tester, and mini gas chromatography system.

 - Lab safety

 - Bitterness units test procedure

 - Recognize important features of a chemistry laboratory safety program.